Beyond the Sea (The X-Files): Production

 "Beyond the Sea" was written by co-executive producers Glen Morgan and James Wong; it was their fourth script for the series.
 The episode was directed by David Nutter.
 As Morgan and Wong explained, their episode was written in response to criticisms of the show's initially limited characterization of Scully.
 Wong said, "Gillian Anderson needed to show off her talents more, and this was a perfect opportunity to dispel those notions that Scully will never believe.
 It was time for the character to grow, because she was just doing the same kind of thing too often."
 Executives at the Fox network vetoed the idea two times before Carter told them, "We're doing it."

-Don Davis was cast as Scully's father and was one of several Twin Peaks actors to appear in the series.
-Davis returned in "One Breath" (season 2).
-Sheila Larken, who played Scully's mother, is the wife of the show's co-executive producer R.W.
+Don Davis was cast as Scully's father, making him one of several X-Files guest stars to have previously appeared on the ABC mystery serial drama television series Twin Peaks.
+Davis would go onto reprise his role as William in the second-season episode "One Breath".
+Sheila Larken, who played Scully's mother, is married to the show's co-executive producer R.W.
 Goodwin.
 Larken returned for a further fifteen episodes in the role.
 Morgan and Wong fought hard to have veteran film actor Brad Dourif play the role of Luther Lee Boggs against concerns about the cost of hiring him.
 X-Files creator Chris Carter called the president of Twentieth Century Fox, Peter Roth, during Thanksgiving dinner and convinced him to let them cast Dourif for the part.
 Dourif was asked to appear in the episode with only four days of preparation.
 He originally refused the part until the producers gave him an extra week to prepare.
 While getting into character between takes, his deep breathing exercises turned his face bright purple.

 This episode is a favorite of both creator Carter, who calls it his favorite episode of the first season and actress Gillian Anderson.
 Co-writer Morgan also praises it as a script he is proud of.
 Director Nutter says of the episode, "I think it's the most accomplished piece of directing of actors I've been able to do ...
 I think this episode really made a difference in how the audience looks at Scully.
 I think it brought a lot of dimension to her character and for her person it definitely had a lot of impact."